sunfounder/euler-kit/docs/source/pyproject/py_keypad.rst

         else:
             return key

-This function assigns a high level to each row in turn, and when the button in the column is pressed, the column in which the key is located gets a high level.
+This function assigns a high level to each row in turn, and when the button is pressed, the column in which the key is located gets a high level.
 After the two-layer loop is judged, the value of the button whose state is 1 is stored in the array ``key`` .